St Dunstan in London and Somerset – Part 1: Somerset

 Dunstan returned to Glastonbury as a monk where he housed himself in a tiny cell within St Mary’s Church.
 He lived as a hermit, spending time in study, prayer and the arts – especially silversmithing.
 Dunstan was said to have been covered in swellings, possibly as result of his involuntary swim in a cesspool.
 His violent banishment and unsightly appearance confirmed him in his religious vocation and no doubt his wish for isolation too.

 The myths surrounding Dunstan’s life continue.
 It’s said that whilst working at the forge in Glastonbury the devil came to visit Dunstan.
-There are two versions of this famous story.
+There are two versions of this famous legend.

 The first story says the devil came dressed as a beautiful young woman in order to tempt the saintly monk, but carelessly revealed his hooves below the hemline of his dress.
 Dunstan drove the devil away by grabbing his nose with red-hot tongs from the forge.
 Tongs are now Dunstan’s attribute and the old rhyme reminds us: